wqking/metapp/doc/tutorial/tutorial_metarepo.md

 To get meta data from MetaRepo, we must register meta data first.

 Register an accessible.
 An accessible is any meta type that implements meta interface `MetaAccessible`.
-Currently the built-in meta type pointer, memember data pointer, and `metapp::Accessor` implement `MetaAccessible`.
+Currently the built-in meta type pointer, member data pointer, and `metapp::Accessor` implement `MetaAccessible`.
 The second argument in `registerAccessible` is a `metapp::Variant`.
 Any data can be casted to `metapp::Variant` implicitly, so we don't need to specify `metapp::Variant` explicitly.